Kayou Naruto cards are relatively new, but the artwork on them is pretty cool. Here is the ultimate guide with everything you need to know.

 If you’re like me and you can’t wait, try checking for Naruto cards on amazon.
 They cost a bit more but ship fast with prime so you can rip packs ASAP.

 What is the Best Kayou Booster Box?

-The best Kayou Naruto booster box has to be the tier 4 boxes because of the higher pull rates.
+The best Kayou Naruto booster box has to be the tier 4 boxes because of the highest pull rates and rarest cards.

-If you’re on a tighter budget the tier 2.5 boxes are fun to open with 50 packs in the box and some decent pulls.
+If you’re just starting out the tier 2.5 cloud boxes are fun to open with 50 packs in the box and some good pull rates.

 Booster boxes go from tier 1-4 with the first tier having the least hits and the fourth having the most amount of hits per box.
 Remember that UR rare and up are considered hits.

-The sets came out in 5 different waves, and starting with wave 2 each tier got their own exclusive rarity.
+The sets came out in 5 different waves, and starting with wave 2 each tier got their own exclusive rarities.

 Each Tier 1 booster box comes with 36 of the 1 yuan packs.
 There’s not much to say about these except that the chances of getting a hit are lower than the other tiers.